We think this TV show stands out for:

 Is it any good?

-This engaging, fast-paced series is the first starring the daughter of the late Steve Irwin and his animal-activist wife, Terri, and 8-year-old Bindi proves she's more than ready to carry on the family tradition of mixing wildlife education with fan-pleasing entertainment.
+Eight-year-old Bindi proves she's more than ready to carry on the family tradition of mixing wildlife education with fan-pleasing entertainment.
+This engaging, fast-paced series is the first starring the daughter of the late Steve Irwin and his animal-activist wife, Terri.
 Her passion for critters of all shapes and sizes -- from tiny geckos to brawny gorillas -- practically oozes from her pores, and viewers are easily swept up in the excitement.

-The need for conservation underscores every aspect of this educational series, and it's all delivered in a kid-friendly way by an adorably spunky star that young viewers can relate to.
+The need for conservation underscores every aspect of Bindi: The Jungle Girl, and it's all delivered in a kid-friendly way by an adorably spunky star that young viewers can relate to.
 Families will find lots to love here.
 Just take this caveat to heart: After watching Bindi snuggle with her housemates, be ready with ample arguments against your kids having their own open-air homes and critter friends.

-Families can talk about how Bindi is following in her dad's footsteps.
+Families can talk about how Bindi is following in her dad's footsteps with Bindi: The Jungle Girl.
 Does it seem natural that she'd have her own show, or contrived?
 How is she similar to and different from her famous father?

 How does a species become endangered?
 What can we do to help them?
 How might the world be affected by the extinction of various kinds of plants and animals?